rahil627/my-programming-stuff/langs/programming-languages.md

 ## the ruby and lisp dream
 C
   - core
-dragonruby (an mruby fork)
+dragonruby (an mruby fork, with C "extensions")
   - game
 elixir
   - web
 scheme or emacs lisp or common lisp
   - text editor extension
-ruby
+ruby (and C core and "extensions")
   - scripting
-mruby
+mruby (and C)
   - embedded

 ## general langs

 general-use / automatic-memory-management:
-**haxe** == Ocaml ?= nim > crystal > go (> C# > java/kotlin)
+nim >= **haxe** >= OCaml > crystal > go (> C# > java/kotlin)
-  - UPDATE 2024: after all these years, nothing has really caught up to haxe 'n Ocaml..
+  - UPDATE 2024: after all these years, nothing has really caught up to haxe (or Ocaml)
+    - except perhaps nim, but it lacks the game eco-system
-  - general all-round use, powerful, garbage-collected, can cover every use-case (using C for manual-memory management and optimizations), statically-typed (except julia?)
+  - general all-round use, powerful, garbage-collected, **can cover every use-case (using C for manual-memory management and optimizations, and by controlling the garbage collector)**, statically-typed
     - for me, i much prefer having the ease of the garbage collector than worrying about memory. when i do need something that does allocate and deallocate lots of memory, it's the framework/engine that handles that, not me!
   - **haxe** is the ultimate "kitchen sink" garbage-collected language, **cross-platform in mind**, powerful (all advanced features), small Flash-game-oriented community, simple 'n succint actionscript syntax
   - most use llvm compiler (directly or through C) and are comparable in speed (**magnitudes faster than scripting langs, at almost no cost in dev time over scripting langs**)
-  - all use a garbage collector, so C code will be written seperately and then called
   - **resulting programs more easily portable due to compiled executable binary**
   - all are powerful in features: meta-programming via macros, ADTs, pattern-matching, generics, etc.
-  - many come with multiple compile options for quick dev: interpreter, bytecode/vm, in addition to the standard native (usually C/clang/gcc) compilation options
+  - **many come with multiple compile options for quick dev: interpreter, bytecode/vm (haxe/hashlink), in addition to native (llvm or C) compilation options**
-  - **able to contribute to a tiny game-oriented community (haxe, jai)**
+  - **of these, only haxe has solid game engines**
+  - **haxe's hashlink** seperates it from the other languages, putting ahead for games / real-time apps
+    - **provides an identical runtime that produces bytecode or C, so that you can quickly develop your program using bytecode, and finally, when it's ready to be released, compile to C (via optimizing C compilers), with the expectation that it works the same as the bytecode version**
+    - **complete interop with C, providing C functions to alter everything (objects, functions, bytes, etc.)**
+      - **furthermore, macros for: C-arrays, C-structs, macros for structure of arrays, allowing you to write closer to DoD style of C/C++, yet still in haxe. it's the best of both worlds.**
+    - crazy technology: register-based bytecode
+  - **haxe's "shiro tech stack"** also sets it apart from other langs, providing **a set of modular tools specifically for games, including a scripting language identical to haxe for hot-reload, console multi-player code (closed-source), serialization, retained gui, game database, etc.**
-    - probably the biggest difference between the game-used languages and Ocaml, nim, etc. **Games require a solid, mature language.**
+  - probably the biggest difference between the game-used languages and nim, crystal, etc.: **games require a solid, performant, mature language**

-low-low-level:
-zig > odin > **C**
-  - **all machines and languages talk in C, so it's the most practical one to know..! don't let the other languages sway you!!** one cannot keep running away from it ;) anyway, it's no worse than older C++! it's actually much much simpler..
-    - especially hardware-level stuff: the OS for consoles, mobile devices, and embedded devices, and has libs for all of those devices.
+  - **able to contribute to a tiny game-oriented community (haxe), and hang with them on discord :)**

+scripting / general personal use:
+**ruby** >>> python > javascript
+  - **i <3 ruby. it has my favorite syntax, and possibly is my favorite language**, and **that is enough reason alone to use it whenever i can, because what matters most is that: it makes me want to write code, it makes me want to go back to a project written in it, it makes me happy.**
+  - between a shell lang (powershell) and a general-use lang (that has an interpreter or bytecode/vm), it's pretty rare you'd often use these languages anymore...
+    - FUTURE: however, if people are able to make a native compiler, that'll be game-changing... languages are mere implementations
+  - EXCEPTION: **dragonruby (game engine)**
+    - a fork of mruby, but close enough, with many of it's features. it would be great use the scripting langauge i love the most for game-making, and then be able to use those skills to quickly write scripts. most game engines use custom scripting languages, very often not nearly as powerful as ruby.
+  - **great for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs**
+    - runs as simply as a shell script, no main class or extra files or anything needed, and looks beautiful too!
+  - possibly **the most expressive** language
+    - **attracts a *clean*-design-oriented cult commmunity with meta-programming abound (DSLs, etc.)**
+  - **meta-programming built-in and object-oriented makes it a good comprimise between lisp and smalltalk**
+    - **you can make your own custom speghetti! really good language to get lost in your own world with.. very *hacky*, making it perfect for personal projects**
+  - recent Ruby 3.0+ interpreter speeds are among the quickest, and with the recent JIT, even quicker, so, along with writing some portions C code, there's really no performance argument (except for games)
+  - **great simple-and-quick-to-get-started/prototype frameworks 'n libs: web-app (server-side), automation, devops, hacking**, not so great for non-tech user cli/gui apps.. (but neither are any dynamic runtime langs..)
+    - community pioneered frameworks and products for web (rails, sinatra/roda), hacking (metasploit), sysadmin/automation (chef config management, jenkins ci, etc.), rake
+    - **jekyll (github pages) for static web site**
+    - **roda for simple dynamic web site**
+    - ruby on rails for quickly making a large or rich web app
+      - both now replaced by elixir's phoenix framework
+  - **open-source language not run by a corporate giant**, yet used by and supported by giants (github) and japan!
+  - **with Elixir, mRuby, DragonRuby, Crystal(?) can keep favorite syntax and use for nearly everything**
+    - "mruby bytecode can be embedded in C code, and thus, can be compiled into a standalone executable." via normal c compilers (gcc/clang)
+    - has a virtual machine too, for quicker debugging/execution
+  - restrictions: real-time interaction (just write C), no simple cross-platform compiled binary executable (no current packaging tool either?), concurrent and parallel programming both slapped on, dynamically-typed and meta-programming (and therefore tough debugging and auto-completion problems)

-game / manual-memory-management / with advanced features (not simple C-like):
+manual-memory-management / with advanced features (not simple C-like):
-(**jai** >) rust > nim == swift == D >= **C++** (> C) (along with game scripting langs)
+(**jai** >) rust > nim == swift == D >= **C++** >= C (along with game scripting langs)
-  - unforunately depends on the game engine i use:
-    - dragonruby/mruby fork
-    - heaps/haxe or ceramic
-    - jblow's untitled engine/jai
-  - as **for general-use, i'd just use jai**, as it doesn't have the complexity of neither rust nor C++, nor the baggage of C++
+  - as **for general-use, i'd just wait for jai**, as it doesn't have the complexity of neither rust nor C++, nor the baggage of C++
     - **by design, it's just simple in a beautiful and intutive way**, much like his games
+    - until then though, stuck with C and C++
   - rust guarantees memory safety at the cost of following their memory-management model, and is just much newer (by decades!).
 But, it's not an end-all solution to memory-management, especially in the case for games
+    - rust actually seems close to haxe and ocaml, which makes it a nice jump
+    - **rust is unfortunately amongst the most complex languages in existance**, and most code uses many of it's many features
   - **C++ has come a long way since i last used it, it's actually legit, and used by all game engines**
   - D, nim, and swift are notable for having the memory-management modular, allowing you to choose various ways to handle memory, therfore really alloing you to use one langauge for everything..!
     - D and nim especially, for allowing the option of using a garbage collector

+low-low-level:
+zig > odin > **C**
+  - **all machines and languages talk in C, so it's the most practical and most important one to know..! don't let the other languages sway you!!** one cannot keep running away from it ;) anyway, it's no worse than older C++! it's actually much much simpler..
+    - especially hardware-level stuff: the OS for consoles, mobile devices, and embedded devices, and has libs for all of those devices
+  - some languages transpile to C (haxe, nim), some go directly to assembly ("native")
+  - **knowing how C works is the key to optimization, and FFI to *all* other languages likely break any chances for optimization**
+  - zig, however, is an exceptional replacement for C
+    - you could probably just write "C extensions" for other langs in zig
+  - **odin seems like it's made for games..!**

 web (server-side):
 **elixir**